 Why does any of this matter to a business?
 “Google’s search and advertising tools provided $64 billion of economic activity in 2010.” – Reference

 2010! (when I originally posted this blog on this website)

 1. Add text to your website.
 Lots and lots of good old hand pounded text.
 If you sell 1000 different things you need to describe every one of them textually(better get typing).
 Any old text will not do.
 You need to focus your text to match your page, image and other file names.

 2. File names are very important.
 Pages, pictures, audio… everything should be named with your keyword research in mind.
 A common example would be uploading image 000123283.jpg, don’t do that.
 If it’s an image of a new Ford and you sell new Ford’s in Columbia, MO., name the file “new-ford-focus-columbia-mo.jpg” instead.

 3. Create a network on popular and trusted social/business networks.
 Twitter, Google + and the like.
 There is no reason to spam the search engines and post links in every blog or forum but it is important to have some presence.

 4. Update web software regularly(if using a CMS), check it’s code for w3 standards compliance, & consider Section 508 guidelines.
 This will ensure quick page loads and accessibility to users with different sensory abilities.
 Following Section 508 guidelines will also address many common SEO mistakes.

-5. Site speed and mobile friendliness. – Stephen James Hall
+5. Research AMP, site speed and mobile friendliness. – Stephen James Hall